Finding better ways to provide the materials the world needs

 QAL is an independently managed joint venture owned by Rio Tinto (80%) and Rusal (20%).

-In 2018, QAL announced a five-year, $260 million investment in the refinery as part of a Five-Year Environmental Strategy, developed to improve QAL’s environmental performance, including air quality, odour, noise, employee culture, land and water management.
-Now that most of the 60 projects are defined, the programme is estimated to see an investment of $400 million.
+In 2018, QAL announced a 5-year, $260 million investment in the refinery as part of a 5-Year Environmental Strategy, developed to improve QAL’s environmental performance, including air quality, odour, noise, employee culture, land and water management.
+Now that most of the 60 projects are defined, the program is estimated to see an investment of $480 million.
 See QAL’s progress.

-Since we started with our formal community programmes in 2002, Rio Tinto Here for Gladstone has invested A $7.2 million into the Gladstone community across a wide range of projects to improve the health, livelihood and welfare of the Gladstone community.
+Since we started with our formal community programs in 2002, Rio Tinto Here for Gladstone has invested A$7.2 million into the Gladstone community across a wide range of projects to improve the health, livelihood and welfare of the Gladstone community.

 For example, feedback showed the Gladstone community were concerned about economic development and diversification.
-So, in consultation with the community, we launched the Here for Business programme in late 2017 that provides free business coaching and interest-free micro-finance loans to new or expanding businesses.
-To date, more than 33 businesses have participated in the programme and more than 90 local jobs have been created.
+So, in consultation with the community, we launched the Here for Business program in late 2017 that provides free business coaching and interest-free micro-finance loans to new or expanding businesses.

 Sohar Aluminium, which began operating in 2008, is the Sultanate of Oman’s first greenfield aluminium smelter.